4renginy/Kickstarter-Analysis/README.md

 ## Results

-The counclusions we can draw from this data are:<br>
+The counclusions we can draw from this data are:
    September through March is not a good time to launch to any campaign possibly the spending on Christmas shopping created stress on the spending. <br>

    On the ohter hand May is the best time to launch campaign.<br>